Scott Disick Is Spending Time With His Children And Sofia Richie While Kourtney Kardashian Is At Coachella

-Kourtney Kardashian is currently at the Coachella music and arts festival in Indio, California, having a good time, and posting pictures of herself with her sisters and her friends on social media.
-While the reality star is away from home, it seems that Scott Disick is getting to spend time with their children, alongside of his current girlfriend, Sofia Richie.
+Kourtney Kardashian is currently at the Coachella music and arts festival in Indio, California, having a good time and posting pictures of herself with her sisters and her friends on social media.
+While the reality star is away from home, it seems that Scott Disick is getting to spend time with their children, alongside his current girlfriend, Sofia Richie.

-According to a report from TMZ, Disick and Richie actually spent Saturday together with his children from his relationship with Kardashian.
-Scott Disick chose to take everyone to a toy store in Malibu for the day, although Sofia Richie apparently left much of the parenting up to her boyfriend.
-In fact, the Daily Mail claims that Richie did not seem to interact with Disick and Kardashian’s children very much on their toy store outing.
+According to a report from TMZ, Disick and Richie spent Saturday together with Scott and Kourtney’s children.
+Scott Disick took them to a toy store in Malibu for the day, although Sofia Richie apparently left much of the parenting up to her boyfriend.
+In fact, the Daily Mail claims that Richie did not seem to interact with Disick and Kardashian’s children very much on their outing.

-As a whole, the family outing seemed to be a relaxed affair, with both adults and the children wearing casual clothing.
-Scott Disick could be seen in an all white ensemble of sneakers, plain t-shirt, and shorts, while Sofia Richie went with a white crop top, white sneakers, and a pair of black and white striped pants.
-Richie paired her look with a pair of sunglasses and a backpack from Louis Vuitton.
+As a whole, the family trip seemed to be a relaxed affair, with the adults and the children wearing casual clothing.
+Scott Disick could be seen in an all white ensemble of sneakers, a plain t-shirt and shorts, while Sofia Richie went with a white crop top, white sneakers and a pair of black-and-white striped pants.
+Richie also wore a pair of sunglasses and a backpack from Louis Vuitton.

+While Scott Disick and Kourtney Kardashian’s three children, Mason, Penelope and Reign, seemed to enjoy their outing, picking out some toys their father purchased for them, they were not the only ones seen checking out the toys.
+Sofia Richie was also seen looking at the displays, including what appeared to be block letters.

 Scott Disick Co-Parents with Sofia Richie While Kourtney Parties at Coachella https://t.co/ZySAAcyiVc